RACV Logo

 Day 4: Cusco

-This morning, you’ll travel back to Puerto Maldonado, then take a flight to Cusco – the former centre of the Inca Empire.
+This morning, travel back to Puerto Maldonado, then take a flight to Cusco – the former centre of the Inca Empire.
 Arrive in the early afternoon before heading out with your leader to discover what the city has to offer.
 Stop by the stunning Plaza de Armas – the heart of the city, flanked by ornate churches.
-Visit the UNESCO World Heritage-listed Cusco Cathedral, built on top of an Inca palace and one of the city's greatest repositories of art.
-Here, you’ll meet with a local historian guide who will provide expert insight into the building’s art, architecture and history and the surrounding city.
+Visit the UNESCO World Heritage-listed Cusco Cathedral, built on top of an Inca palace and one of the city’s greatest repositories of art.
+Here, you’ll meet with a local historian who will provide expert insight into the building’s art, architecture and history and the surrounding city.
 Visit the Coricancha Temple – once the most important temple in the Inca Empire.
 The evening is free for your own discoveries.
 Cusco offers no shortage of restaurants and as night falls, the city is swept up in a flurry of live music and late-night street food stalls.

 Day 5: Cusco